-Increase Vulnerability: Evidence that total population was reduced to $\leq 250$ mature individuals, to one occurrence, and/or that occupied area was reduced by >70% at some point in the past 500 years.
-Somewhat Increase Vulnerability: Neutral: No evidence that total population was reduced to $\leq$ 1000 mature individuals and/or that occupied area was reduced by > 30% at some point in the past 500 years.
+Increase Vulnerability: Evidence that total population was reduced to ≤ 250 mature individuals, to one occurrence, and/or that occupied area was reduced by >70% at some point in the past 500 years.
+Somewhat Increase Vulnerability: Evidence that total population was reduced to 251-1000 mature individuals, to less than 10 occurrences, and/or that occupied area was reduced by 30-70% at some point in the past 500 years.
+Neutral: No evidence that total population was reduced to ≤ 1000 mature individuals and/or that occupied area was reduced by > 30% at some point in the past 500 years.

-c) Reproductive system (plants only; use only if C6a and C6b are "unknown")
+c) Reproductive system (plants only; use only if C5a and C5b are "unknown")